commul/CoreNLPPepper/README.md

 (And maybe also from 1 of the .jars in the dependency subdirectory of the target directory, if you have the corresponding error message.)

+If you can't save the modified file in the archive, maybe it's due to absence of free space on you computer, because maven took all of it.
+In that case you have to do :

+mvn dependency:purge-local-repository -DactTransitively=false -DreResolve=false --fail-at-end

 ### Out of memory:

-If you ask for syntactic parsing, you are likely to run into java.lang.OutOfMemoryError: GC overhead limit exceeded, because Core NLP consumes a lot of memory.
+If you ask for named entity recognition, you are likely to run into java.lang.OutOfMemoryError: GC overhead limit exceeded, because Core NLP consumes a lot of memory.

+### What it is capable of doing now:

+It does tokenization, sentence splitting, POS-tagging, lemmatization and syntactic parsing for English and German.